-The versatile mezzo soprano Rita-Lucia Schneider started her international career as Anita in the acclaimed Philippe Arlaud production of West Side Story at the Volksoper Wien.
-Since then, she has interpreted a diverse range of roles, adding dramatic mezzo heroines such as Carmen, Eboli, Azucena, Venus and Waltraute to her repertoire.
+The versatile mezzo-soprano Rita-Lucia Schneider started her international career as Anita in the acclaimed Philippe Arlaud production of West Side Story at the Volksoper Wien.
+Since then she has performed a wide variety of roles and recently has begun adding the character Fach to her repertoire.

-As a concert singer Rita-Lucia Schneider’s repertoire encompasses numerous orchestral songs (Mahler’s Rückert-Lieder, Wagner’s Wesendonck-Lieder), oratorios (Handel’s Messiah, Dvořák’s Requiem and Stabat Mater, Bach’s St. John’s and St. Matthew’s Passion, as well as Mozart’s and Verdi’s Requiem) and numerous masses.
-She has performed with renowned orchestras such as the Tonkünstler-Orchester, the Symphony Orchestra of the National Theatre Prague, the Barockensemble der Wiener Symphoniker and the Orquestra Nacional do Porto, and under the baton of conductors such as Gustav Kuhn and Franz Welser-Möst.
+As a concert singer Rita-Lucia Schneider’s repertoire encompasses numerous orchestral songs (Mahler’s Rückert-Lieder, Wagner’s Wesendonck-Lieder), masses and oratorios (Handel’s Messiah, Dvorák’s Requiem, and Stabat Mater, Bach’s St. John’s and St. Matthew’s Passion, as well as Mozart’s and Verdi’s Requiem).
+She has performed with renowned orchestras such as the Tonkünstler-Orchester, the Symphony Orchestra of the National Theatre Prague, the Barockensemble der Wiener Symphoniker and the Orquestra Nacional do Porto, and under the baton of conductors such as Franz Welser-Möst.

 Rita-Lucia Schneider was born in Vienna, where she studied ballet for seven years with the Royal British Dancing School.
 In 1985, she began singing lessons with Hana Janku, and later studied with KS Walter Berry, Petra Chiba, and currently with KS Oskar Hillebrandt and Glenys Linos.
 She attended master classes led by Hilde Rössl-Majdan and Franz Lukasovsky.